SHK2805/Red-Wine-Quality-Prediction/README.md

 ### Workflow
 * We update the below files in that order to achieve the ML pipeline:
-1. config.yaml
+1. config > config.yaml
 2. schema.yaml
 3. params.yaml
 4. Update the entity
+   1. In src > entity > config_entity.py
-5. Update the configuration manager in src config
+5. Update the configuration manager
+   1. In src > config > configuration.py
-6. Update the components in src components
+6. Update the components
+   1. In src > components
+      1. data_ingestion.py
+      2. data_validation.py
+      3. data_transformation.py
-7. Update the pipeline in src pipeline
+7. Update the pipeline
+    1. In src > pipeline
+        1. data_ingestion.py
+        2. data_validation.py
+        3. data_transformation.py
 8. Update the main.py

 ### Workflow Details